 Urine Calcium Levels.
 A Test that is Frequently Done, and RARELY Helpful.

 Urine calcium levels are a tool that can occasionally be used to help make the diagnosis of hyperparathyroidism but usually just wastes time and makes people put their urine in their refrigerator for no good reason.
 This test is often obtained on patients with high blood calcium levels by physicians to "rule out FHH".
-However, FHH is so friggin rare that few doctors have ever seen it.
-Almost every time we see the diagnosis of FHH, we prove the doctor wrong by taking a large tumor out of the patient's neck.
+But FHH is rare, and urine calcium testing can't rule it out anyway!
+Most of our patients who have been told they have FHH actually have hyperparathyroidism, and we prove the doctor wrong by taking a large tumor out of the patient's neck.
 (We have an entire page on FHH).
 FHH is a genetic disorder that has been written about more often than there are patients afflicted.
 A LOW calcium level in the urine associated with high PTH and high blood calcium means the patient has primary hyperparathyroidism.
 Period.
 FHH will not cause high blood calcium and high PTH!
 A doctor who is looking for FHH will frequently miss patients who have primary hyperparathyroidism but who reside in "Confusion Area A" on our graph.
 We have never seen a case where low urine calcium levels made us decide not to operate on a patient.
 We operate on patients every single day who have low urine calcium levels... and they all have a parathyroid tumor... of course, their labs fall into the blue area of the curve, and their clinical history and other data support the diagnosis.
 The graph here shows Urine Calcium levels (mg/24 hours) on the X-axis compared to Serum Calcium Levels (mg/dl) on the Y-axis in 10,000 patients with primary hyperparathyroidism.
 All of these 10,000 patients had a parathyroid tumor removed from their neck, thus the diagnosis of primary hyperparathyroidism is not in question.

 As you can see, there is no correlation between blood calcium and urine calcium in patients with hyperparathyroidism.
 That is, a patient with a blood calcium of 10.7 is just as likely to have a urine calcium level of 150 as he is to have a urine calcium level of 400.
 In fact, 44% of patients with a parathyroid tumor in their neck have a urine calcium level of 250 or below (normal levels).
 11% will have urine calcium levels below 100, yet they still have primary hyperparathyroidism and they do NOT have FHH.
 Thus, measuring urine calcium on a patient with high blood calcium will simply put them somewhere on this graph...
 HOWEVER, it does not matter where they are on this graph since EVERYBODY on this graph has primary hyperparathyroidism and needs an operation to remove their parathyroid tumor.